[R.O. 2011 § 630.010; R.O. 2010 § 630.010; Ord. No. 1020 § 1, 4-20-2009; Ord. No. 1131 § 1, 10-16-2012; Ord. No. 1243

 MODAG funds must be used in the least amount needed to gain any private commitment of funds necessary.

-The applicant must pay a two hundred fifty dollar ($250.00) non-refundable loan processing fee plus all attorney and recording fees established by the MODAG Loan Review Committee.
+The applicant must pay a non-refundable loan processing fee of two hundred fifty dollars ($250.00) plus all attorney and recording fees established by the MODAG Loan Review Committee.

 MODAG payments will be due on the date outlined in the promissory note.
 Payment will become delinquent after fifteen (15) days from the date outlined in the promissory note and a ten percent (10%) penalty will be charged on payments received after the required due date.

 Loans over sixty (60) days delinquent will be deemed in default and are subject to immediate termination of any agreement for MODAG funds.
 At that time, all outstanding balances will be required to be paid.

 The loan cannot be transferred if the business is sold.
 The loan period will be a maximum of eighty-four (84) months and may be closed at any time with payment of balance and interest.
-Interest rate will be prime plus one-half percent (1/2%.
+Interest rate will be prime plus five-tenths percent (0.5%).
 The Board of Aldermen will review rates at any time deemed necessary.